-IPSX will operate two markets.
+IPSX operates two markets.
 IPSX Prime (launched in 2019), admits to trading issuers owning underlying property assets.
-Our second market, IPSX Wholesale, subject to FCA regulatory approval, will be exclusively for professional investors and has been designed to provide real estate owners with an onshore market that is capable of accepting a variety of different corporate structures within a flexible regulatory environment, including JV REITs.
+Our second market, IPSX Wholesale, is exclusively for institutional investors and has been designed to provide real estate owners with an onshore market that is capable of accepting a variety of different corporate structures within a flexible regulatory environment, including JV REITs.

 IPSX Prime enables prospective issuers to bring to market an Initial Public Offering (IPO) of shares in companies which own underlying property assets, which are single commercial real estate assets, or multiple assets with commonality, and are, or are proposed to be, securitised for the purposes of trading on the Exchange.
 For example, a commercial office block that occupies a single geographic location or postal address; or comprises a single building or a group of co-located buildings.